Anatomy of the bile duct. Tubular structure like tree and its relation to pancreas and duodenum.

 Sometimes the amount of liver which needs to be removed is too large and hence the remaining liver is inadequate and not compatible with survival.
 In such cases, portal vein embolization can be done a few weeks before the surgery to increase the volume of the liver, which is going to remain after surgery.

 If the jaundice is very high, then it needs to be brought down before the surgery by a procedure called percutaneous transhepatic biliary drainage (PTBD) or Endoscopic retrograde cholangiopancreatography (ERCP).
-In these procedures drainage tube is placed in the blocked bile duct, draining the bile and decreasing jaundice
+In these procedures drainage tube is placed in the blocked bile duct, draining the bile and decreasing jaundice.

 After surgery chemotherapy or chemoradiotherapy may also be given in advanced cases to further improve the survival.
 This is called adjuvant treatment.